JulienOrain/documentation/docs/guides/how-it-works/objectives-indicators-results-and-behaviour/index.md

 ### Relationship direction

 Relationships can be single-direction, or bi-directional.
 What we mean by this is that an entity can be related to another entity, and thats the end of it.
-It also possible for an entity to be related to abother entity that in turn relates back to the first entity.
+It also possible for an entity to be related to another entity that in turn relates back to the first entity.
 This is a case we handle when generating the relationship graph at runtime.
 We ensure that an entity may only appear in the graph once.

 ### Temporal coupling